 - a) CAB iBanking: Enjoy the convenience of doing banking transactions at your own time and place. iBanking services include account balance management, online fund transfer, utilities payment, mobile phone top-up and Term Deposit placement. - b) CAB Mobile: With CAB Mobile, we provide multiple options to perform transactions electronically through our fingertips including fund transfer, mobile phone top-up, term deposit placement, open new accounts and scan QR and Bakong Transfer.
 CAB Mobile also provides a communication channel for our customers. - c) Super Saver: There is an easier way to grow your money.
 CAB super saver helps achieve savings plan by allowing to consistently save a small amount of money while earning the highest interest rate, Save Small, Earn Big!
 Customers can automatically transfer from a source account once a month or manually transfer / Deposit on any day of the month.
 With CAB Super Saver, you get rewarded not by the amount you save but by your commitment to savings. - d) Senior Citizen Fixed Deposit: CAB Bank provides this facility for senior citizens so that they have the privilege to earn a higher interest rate than general customers.
 Senior Citizen Fixed Deposits are term deposit plans with special interest rates offered to individuals who are over the age of 60 years old. - e) Step-Up 9 Plus Fixed Deposit: Step-Up 9 Plus is a fixed deposit account that provides customers with the highest interest rate up to 9.9% p.a. within a 9-month period.
 Step-up 9 Plus is purposely created for customers that are looking for a trusted bank to make a fixed deposit by offering the highest interest rate on a very short-term basis.
 Customers could also enjoy extra privileges provided by Cambodia Asia Bank. - f) Tuition Fee Deposit Account: Tuition Fee Account is a type of Flexi saving deposit that parents/guardians will deposit in the tuition fee account to pay for their children's school fee at the maturity which is basically at the school payment date.
-Customer segments under this product are parents and guardians of children/teenagers who study with any CAB partner school. - g) CAB Card: With our VISA Debit Card and UnionPay Credit Card, customers will enjoy cash withdrawals at any ATMs and Payments via any POS purchase in Cambodia and around the world wherever the VISA and UnionPay Logos are displayed.
+Customer segments under this product are parents and guardians of children/teenagers who study with any CAB partner school. - g) IWISH Recurring Deposit Account: Is designed to help you achieve your financial goals and fulfill your wishes while keeping your money safe and secure.
+With flexible deposit options and competitive interest rates, it's never been easier to start taking control of your finances and work towards a brighter future. - h) Children Future Deposit Account: Love comes with responsibilities.
+Cambodia Asia Bank understands how concerned the parents are about their children's future.
+A Child Future Deposit account is a recurring deposit thoughtfully designed to help you build a fund to support your child's education or other unpredictable significant expenses in the future.
+Our special offer will reward you with the highest interest rate and many competitive benefits for you and your children.